CHANGELOG

 • live transcript shows up as you speak now. and importantly: the live preview matches what you actually get on release. used to use a different engine for live than for final, which was confusing.

-• models tab in settings: see what's on disk, total storage, download or delete per model. delete is blocked while a model is in use - the underlying ml runtime does Not handle the file disappearing under it gracefully.
+• models tab in settings: see what's on disk, total storage, download or delete per model. delete is blocked while a model is in use - the underlying ml runtime does not handle the file disappearing under it gracefully.

 • custom vocabulary lets you teach the recognizer your jargon, names, commands. there's a status indicator that tells you whether boosting is active or still waiting on the boost models to download.